jimr/deba-bocho/README.rst

 License
 =======

 See ``LICENSE.txt``.
 Test images are from the USC-SIPI Image Database (http://sipi.usc.edu/database/).
+The test PDF is "Distributed Space-Time Interference Alignment" (`arXiv:1405.0032 <http://arxiv.org/abs/1405.0032>`_).